Thomas C. Grajek | March 10, 2026 | Criminal Defense

 How to Conduct Yourself During a Criminal Investigation

 Facing a criminal investigation can be one of the most stressful, life-altering events a person can endure.
 How you respond from the outset — long before any courtroom drama begins — often plays a key role in safeguarding your rights and shaping the outcome.
-Below is a guide to how to conduct yourself when you […]
+Our Lakeland criminal attorneys have written a guide on how to […]

 Thomas C. Grajek | October 21, 2025 | Criminal Defense